-This section synthesises the assessment of climate impacts on coastal ecosystems' biodiversity, structure and functioning and the levels of risk under contrasting future conditions of global warming.
-As described in Section 5.2.5, the format for Figure 5.16 matches that of Figure 19.4 of AR5 (Oppenheimer et al. 2015) and Figure 3.20 of SR15 (Hoegh-Guldberg et al. 2018), indicating the levels of additional risk as colours (white, yellow, red and purple).
-The elements or burning embers for coastal ecosystems (Figure 5.16) indicate how risks increase with ocean warming, acidification, deoxygenation, SLR and extreme events with a comparison between present day conditions (2000s) and future conditions by the year 2100 under low (RCP2.6) and high (RCP8.5) CO2 emission scenarios.
+This section synthesizes the assessment of climate impacts on coastal ecosystems' biodiversity, structure and functioning and the levels of risk under contrasting future conditions of global warming.
+As described in Section 5.2.5, the format for Figure 5.16 matches that of Figure 19.4 of IPCC AR5 (Oppenheimer et al., 2015) and Figure 3.20 of SR1.5 (Hoegh-Guldberg et al., 2018), indicating the levels of additional risk as colours (white, yellow, red and purple).
+The elements or burning embers for coastal ecosystems (Figure 5.16) indicate how risks increase with ocean warming, acidification, deoxygenation, sea level rise and extreme events with a comparison between present day conditions (2000s) and future conditions by the year 2100 under low (RCP2.6) and high (RCP8.5) CO2 emission scenarios.
 The transition between the levels of risk for each type of coastal ecosystem is estimated from key evidence assessed in Sections 5.3.1 to 5.3.6.
-The embers are based on SST and the transition-values may have an error of ±0.3°C depending on the consensus of expert judgment.
-The assessed confidence in assigning the levels of risk at present day and future scenarios are low, medium, high and very high levels of confidence.
-A detailed account of the procedures involved in developing the ember for each type of coastal ecosystem is given in the supplementary material (SM5.3).
-This includes the description of climate hazards, sensitivity of key biotic and abiotic components, natural adaptive capacity, and observed impacts and projected risks.
-The burning embers for seagrass meadows, warm water corals and mangrove forests are in agreement with the conclusions in SR15 (Hoegh-Guldberg et al. 2018).
+The embers are based on sea surface temperature which differs by 0.2 °C from global atmospheric temperature (Karl et al., 2015).
+The transition-values may have an error of ± 0.3 °C depending on the consensus of expert judgment.
+The assessed confidence in assigning the levels of risk at present day and future scenarios are low, medium, high, and very high levels of confidence.
+A detailed account of the procedures involved in developing the ember for each type of coastal ecosystem is given in the Supplementary Material (SM5.3).
+This Supplementary Material includes the description of climate hazards, sensitivity of key biotic and abiotic components, natural adaptive capacity, and observed impacts and projected risks.
+The burning embers for seagrass meadows, warm water corals and mangrove forests are in agreement with the conclusions in SR1.5 (Hoegh-Guldberg et al., 2018).
 The more recent literature assessed here strengthens the overall confidence in the assignment of transition and the level of risk for each ecosystem.